sanskaarz/LearnJS/ReamMe3.md

   4. name.slice(-7);              // extract the whole string from 7(from end) to starting
   5. name.slice(-7 , -13);        // extract the whole string from 7(from end) to 13(from end)

-5. name.slice()                      // Extracts a part of a string and returns the extracted part
+5. name.substr("Starting index , string.length)   // Extracts a part of a string and returns the extracted part
-6. name.slice()                      // Extracts a part of a string and returns the extracted part
+6. name.substring(Starting index","End Index")    // Extracts a part of a string and returns the extracted part - not accepts negative indices
 7. name.replace("old string", "new string")
 . name.concat();
   Examples:-
   let name = "sans";